Students, teachers, staff and visitors are fortunate to have a variety of travel options available to them.

 LCC Bus Pass

-All Lane students taking a credit class and ESL, ABSE, and GED students on the main campus, Downtown Campus or at the Aviation Academy are eligible for a free bus pass after they pay the mandatory $27 transportation fee.
+All Lane students taking a credit class and ESL, ABSE, and GED students on the main campus, Mary Spilde Downtown Center or at the Aviation Academy are eligible for a free bus pass after they pay the mandatory $27 transportation fee.
 You'll arrive at school refreshed and ready for your day, not frazzled from traffic and parking.

 - How to get your LCC bus pass.